steipete/steipete.com/_posts/2021-01-27-supporting-both-tap-and-longpress-on-button-in-swiftui.md

 And here we go.
 This version works exactly as we expect, on iOS 13, iOS 14, Catalyst on Catalina and Big Sur. **UIKit is verbose but it works.** And with the power of SwiftUI we can hide all that code behind a convenient new button subclass.

+## Addendum: Why Use Button?

+Twitter folks have commented that this would all be much easier, if I wouldn't use Button but - like here - the image directly.
+This indeed makes the SwiftUI tap gestures work much better, but also misses out a few neat default features that Button has:

+- Automatically highlighting on tap; then fading that out if mouse goes too far away.
+- Automatically tinting the image when the window is active, using gray when window is inactive again. (especially noticeable on Catalyst)
+- Automatically add some click padding around the content.

+I've tried various variations, but it seems longPress is buggy on Catalyst.
+If you don't have to bother with Mac Catalyst, [try following sample code](https://gist.github.com/OskarGroth/d959d15ef96eff19ce433077237e37fb).

 ## Conclusion

 So what's really about that secret long press action?
 It does enable the Debug Mode of [PDF Viewer](https://pdfviewer.io), showing various settings that aren't really useful for regular folks, but help with QA testing.
 If you're curious, download our app (it's free), long-press on our icon in the Settings footer and see.